4thguy/wordle-project/README.md

 Welcome!
 This repository houses the development of a [Wordle](https://en.wikipedia.org/wiki/Wordle) game, with a primary focus on refining the client-side user interface.
 While some parts of the UI are more polished than others, ongoing work is being conducted on both the client-facing and server sides to enhance the overall user experience.

+This project is a Wordle game implementation that consists of several parts

 ## Features
-* You can actually guess the word if you limit yourself to ones that made it to the server so far
 * Responsive design
 * A theme with colors that respect your light/dark mode preferences

+## Requirements

+Developed on NodeJS v20 using pnpm to manage the npm packages and VueJS 3 for the client.
+Docker (docker-compose) is used to host a local database for development.

+If any of these terms are unfamiliar to you, it is recommended that you familiarize yourself with what they mean before proceeding further.

 ## Components

    * *wordle-client*: This component encompasses the client interface, developed using Vue.js.
    * *wordle-shared*: Here, you'll find shared functions and classes written in TypeScript, aiding in the seamless interaction between different project components.
    * *wordle-server*: This segment hosts the Node.js server, also written in TypeScript, responsible for handling server-side operations and interactions.

-## Requirements

-Developed on NodeJS v20 using pnpm to manage the npm packages and VueJS 3 for the client.

-If any of these terms are unfamiliar to you, it is recommended that you familiarize yourself with what they mean before proceeding further.
+   * *wordle-db*: Here, you'll find functions written in TypeScript to connect to the database backend, to avoid having the code that takes care of contacting the database inside the server itself.
+   * *wordle-data*: This is the docker-compose file along with a long list of words to get the database started

 ## Checking Out the Project